ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 You can also try using a public gateway like the one at [https://ipfs.io](https://ipfs.io).
 To do so, replace `http://localhost:8080` in the gateway URL with `https://ipfs.io`.
 However, you may notice that this takes a little longer than requesting the same file from your local node.
 This is because the public gateway doesn't have a copy of the data yet, so it has to look up the CID on the IPFS network and fetch it from your local IPFS node.

-### Pinning NFT Data to a Remote Service
+### Pinning NFT data to a remote service

 When you add data to IPFS, it first gets added to your local IPFS node, which advertises the CID of the data to the IPFS network.
 This lets anyone request the data by looking up the CID and connecting to your node directly.
 Once they've done so, their IPFS node will hold onto a copy temporarily, which helps speed up access to the data if another node requests it.
 However, by default, these extra copies will eventually expire, so that people running IPFS don't use up all of their storage space.

-When minting NFTs, we generally want our data to be at least as "durable" as the blockchain platform the token was minted on, and we want it to be available all the time and across the globe.
+When minting NFTs, we generally want our data to be at least as _durable_ as the blockchain platform the token was minted on, and we want it to be available all the time and across the globe.

 As an NFT minting platform, you can certainly run your own IPFS infrastructure to ensure the storage of your user's NFT assets.
-To learn how, see the [Server Infrastructure documentation][docs-server-infra] to see how IPFS Cluster can provide highly-available IPFS storage and retrieval that scales to a large volume of data and requests.
+See the [Server Infrastructure documentation][docs-server-infra] to learn how an IPFS cluster can provide highly-available IPFS storage and retrieval that scales to a large volume of data and requests.

-As an alternative to running your own infrastructure, you can arrange for an IPFS Pinning Service to "pin" your data to their IPFS nodes, which are already tuned for high volume and reliability.
+As an alternative to running your own infrastructure, you can arrange for an IPFS Pinning Service to _pin_ your data to their IPFS nodes, which are already tuned for high volume and reliability.

 Minty uses the [IPFS Pinning Service API][pin-service-api] to request that a remote pinning service store that data for a given token, using the `minty pin <token-id>` command.

-Before you can run this command, you'll need an API token from a pinning service that supports the IPFS Pinning Service API.
-If you're following along and want to run the `minty pin` command, we recommend signing up for a free account at [Pinata][pinata], an excellent pinning service provider with a generous free tier.

 The default Minty configuration expects to find an environment variable name `PINATA_API_TOKEN` containing the JWT access token for your Pinata account.
 Once you have a token, you can create a file called `config/default.env` in the Minty repo and make it look similar to this: